gordonrix/nanopype-MACE/README.md

 ## nanoMACE, a nanopype fork

-This is a fork of the snakemake-based analysis pipeline Nanopype, with a focus on analysis of mutation-rich targeted sequencing data derived from continuous directed evolution experiments.
+This is a fork of the snakemake-based analysis pipeline Nanopype, with a focus on analysis of mutation-rich targeted nanopore sequencing data derived from continuous directed evolution experiments.

 ## Documentation